helium/HIP/00XX-linear-lockup-curve.md

 # Motivation

-The current model of veHNT lockup is misaligned with long-term incentives, presents security concerns if wallets become compromised, and is not attractive or well-understood by the average user.
+The current model of veHNT lockup does not ideally support long-term incentives.
 To encourage as many participants as possible to lock their HNT and participate in governance, the relationship between the lockup period and the resulting veHNT multiplier should be simple and easy to understand.
 The more flexible and convenient the lockup procedure can be made, the more approachable it will become.

 As the implementation of veHNT has progressed, additional operations not described in HIP-51 have become possible that encourage lockup, such as the ability to extend the lockup period of already locked HNT.
 In some cases, these operations expose counterintuitive properties of the lockup function specified by HIP-51.
-For example, extending the lockup period of an HNT position is possible, thereby reducing the associated veHNT multiplier.
+For example, in some cases, extending the lockup period of an HNT position could reduce the associated veHNT multiplier.

-Therefore, changing the lockup curve to a simple linear function, which is easier to understand, also removes these counterintuitive edge cases.
-Implementation becomes significantly simpler, quicker, and safer for average users.
+Changing the lockup curve to a simple linear function, which is easier to understand, removes these counterintuitive edge cases.
+Implementation becomes significantly simpler, quicker, and safer.

 The provision in HIP-51 of a 1x veHNT multiplier for a 6-month lockup was intended to encourage participants to lock HNT for longer durations.
-However, since locking 1 HNT for 48 months returns 100 veHNT, while locking 100 HNT for 6-months also returns 100 veHNT, the 6-month lockup could be more attractive, and incentives need to be aligned.
-Instead of locking 100 HNT for 6-months, it would be more attractive to lock 1 HNT for 48 months and keep 99 HNT completely unlocked.
+Yet, it provides an incentive to lock less total HNT.
+Under the schedule of HIP-51, if a participant were to consider locking 100 HNT for 6 months, they would receive 100 veHNT.
+However, they could receive the same 100 veHNT by locking just 1 HNT for 48 months, leaving the other 99 HNT unlocked.
+This outcome would increase optionality for the participant, while decreasing the total amount of locked HNT.

-Therefore, the linear lockup function proposed in this HIP will encourage greater total lockup.
+Therefore, the linear lockup function proposed in this HIP will encourage greater total lockup and thereby promote long-term goals.

+Similarly, we propose to drop the 6-month minimum lockup period, for simplicity and to encourage maximum participation.

 For background, the 6-month minimum lockup period was intended to prevent holders of large HNT wallets from dominating governance by locking their HNT for short periods.
 However, even with the linear lockup function, a 1-month lockup receives just over 2% the veHNT multiplier of a 48-month lockup, and a 1-day lockup receives less than 0.1% the veHNT multiplier of a 48-month lockup.

-Therefore, the 6-month minimum should be dropped for simplicity and to encourage maximum participation.

-Furthermore, HIP-51 specifies that veHNT should be “fully non-transferable”, meaning that the locked HNT position and the associated veHNT would be bound to the originating wallet.

-An HNT position can be locked for 48 months, or longer if it does not enter cooldown.
-There is a significant chance that the originating wallet could be compromised during that time, such as through a security breach of the host system or through a security flaw in a wallet application.
-In such a case, the entire HNT/veHNT position could be lost if there is no way to transfer the position.

-Therefore, we propose that locked positions be made transferable.
-Other operations would still be disabled, such as payment transfers or HNT burn to DC.
+Further, HIP-51 does not specify a minimum amount of HNT that can be locked into one position.

+Given the low transaction costs on the Solana blockchain, a bad actor could conceivably create a very large number of positions, spamming the smart contract in a nuisance attack.
+To make this impractical, we propose to require a minimum of 1 HNT per lockup position.

-Finally, we make the rules governing 3x landrush positions explicit about documenting the behavior of the veHNT implementation that is being developed in accordance with HIP-70, which does not specify details.
+Finally, we make the rules governing 3x landrush positions explicit to document the behavior of the veHNT implementation that is being developed in accordance with HIP-70, which does not specify details.

-The motivations seek to achieve governance usability, long-term engagement and maintain individual wallet security.
+In summary, the motivation of this HIP is to improve governance usability and long-term engagement, and to provide clarity on the rules governing landrush.

 # Stakeholders

-This proposal is relevant to all holders of HNT who intend to lock HNT to receive veHNT, and existing validator operators who still need to complete cooldown at the Solana L1 transition.
+This proposal is relevant to all holders of HNT who intend to lock HNT to receive veHNT, and existing validator operators who have not completed cooldown at the Solana L1 transition.
 As we also propose to eliminate the minimum 6-month lockup period, it is relevant to HNT holders who may not have considered locking their HNT due to the 6-month minimum lockup period specified in HIP-51.

 # Detailed Explanation